 To accomplish this, a LEAN program is built upon seven pillars, and deployed gradually, with evolving focus areas.
-As “lower hanging fruit” is harvested and as team capabilities mature, a program’s focus shifts from the basics such as 5s, simple OEE improvementplus the elimination of egregious waste (scrap, overfill, and excessive headcount), to more difficult and nuanced endeavors.
+As “lower hanging fruit” is harvested and as team capabilities mature, a program’s focus shifts from the basics such as 5s, simple OEE improvement plus the elimination of egregious waste (scrap, overfill, excessive headcount etc.), to more difficult and nuanced endeavors.

 A table showing those seven pillars, plus a partial list of the activities and skills that sustain them is provided below

 The above list is simply too large to allow for its simultaneous implementation.
 For this reason, pillar activities and skills are gradually deployed and in site-specific ways.
 Each site has its own unique needs and its own levels of competency.
 Ideally an in-depth site LEAN audit should be conducted, to assess the organization’s maturity with respect to the deployment of the 7-Pillars and their supporting activities and skills.
 A properly conducted LEAN audit will yield an effective road map for implementing a LEAN transformation.

 In the absence of such an audit, a more generic approach can be taken, a brief outline of which is provided below.

 1. Phase 1 (6-12 months duration: Pick the “low hanging fruit”)